tonyschick/tonyschick.github.io/_posts/2016-06-23-What-If-It-Wasnt-A-Map.md

 The graphic was meant to show how, in the absence of federal law, a patchwork of laws across the country developed that is rife with gaps and inconsistencies.
 Then it hit us: We could actually make a patchwork.

 Rather than a map, we could create a table — more like a bingo card — of what states regulated what.
 Simple, yet effective.
-It ran within stories and [on its own](http://www.opb.org/news/widget/the-patchwork-of-e-waste-laws-in-the-united-states/) at on our site.
+It ran within stories and [on its own](http://www.opb.org/news/widget/the-patchwork-of-e-waste-laws-in-the-united-states/) on our site.

 <iframe style="width: 100%; height: 800px;" src="http://opb-news-interactives.s3.amazonaws.com/news/2016/04April/EwasteRegs/index.html" frameBorder="0" scrolling="no" />